ObjectPascal-Community/1brc-ObjectPascal/entries/ikelaiah/README.md

   * Replaced `TFileStream` with `TBufferedFileStream`.
 Now, ~1 min faster.
 Total time for 1BRC (Object Pascal) is now approx. 11 mins on my laptop.
   * Replaced `TDictionary` with `TGHashMapQP`.
 Now ~4 mins faster.
 Total time for 1BRC (Object Pascal) is now approx. 7 mins on my laptop.
   * Replaced `StringReplace` with a simpler function avoiding creating a new string for each replacement.
 This saves 15-30 seconds on my laptop.
 The run time now is approx. 6-8 minutes.
+  * Updated the rounding method as per the latest README.md in the 1BRC GitHub page.

 ## License